-Blanket and large scarves are always fashionable due to the sheer practicality of requiring warmth during the colder months and 2020 is no exception!
-As you are probably aware, HairFlair has added large gorgeous fine angora and 100 % lambswool blanket scarves to our winter collection this year but we wondered how many of you know different ways to wear them.
+Blanket and large scarves are always fashionable due to the sheer practicality of requiring warmth during the colder months.
+As you are probably aware, HairFlair offers large gorgeous 100 % lambswool blanket scarves, sublimely soft two tone scarves and has added fine 55%cashmere/ 45% Mulberry silk blanket scarves to our winter collection this year but we wondered how many of you know different ways to wear them.
 The HairFlair team thought it could be helpful to remind you of some simple styles and hopefully give you a few further options so you can get the most out of your winter scarves this season!

 1. Keeping it loose

 This is the easiest look to achieve and very elegant if you are wearing a longline coat, a duster or even a vest.